network-unit-testing-system/nuts/docs/source/tutorial/firststeps.rst

 ``test_data``: Required.
 Data that is used to parametrize the tests - basically what information your actual test needs.
 The structure of this section is specific to every test bundle.

-Since each test bundle looks a little different, please see the :doc:`subchapter on test bundles <all-test-bundles>` to read how these are structured.
+Since each test bundle looks a little different, please see the :doc:`chapter on test bundles <../testbundles/alltestbundles>` to read how these are structured.

 Sample Test-Bundle: Ping
 ************************